Clark-Youngdong-Son/minSnapTrajec_matlab/README.md

 # minSnapTrajec_matlab
-MATLAB simulation for the paper 'Minimum snap trajectory generation and control for quadrotors
+MATLAB simulation for the paper 'Minimum snap trajectory generation and control for quadrotors'

 ICSL drone flight project team